jlagreca/synldapsync/README.md

 - Manage Active Directory accounts based on rules (will require attribute mapping to the synergy ID).
 - Manage printing credentials for systems like PaperCut MF (write unique ID's to Active Directory).
 - Manage Exchange mailboxes based on rules.
-- Integrate with third party systems like Alaress' Schoolbox Intranet Solution via an extensible system.
+- Integrate with third party systems like Alaress' Schoolbox Intranet Solution via an extensible system (class template, create your own methods, some developed by me and contributors will be included as examples in this package).